dsutclif/Prompt-Suite/INSTALLATION.md

 ### 3. Verify Installation

-1. Look for the Prompt Library icon (purple "P") in your Chrome toolbar
+1. Look for the Prompt Suite icon (purple "P") in your Chrome toolbar
-2. If you don't see it, click the puzzle piece icon (Extensions menu) and pin the Prompt Library extension
+2. If you don't see it, click the puzzle piece icon (Extensions menu) and pin the Prompt Suite extension
 3. Try clicking the icon or pressing `Alt+P` to test the panel

 ## Post-Installation Setup